ABOUT THE PROGRAM:

-Seven mentor/mentee partnerships are available for the 2018 Program.
 We are seeking both mentees and mentors from a diverse range of disciplines and roles.
-Fourteen places in total will be offered in 2018 to create seven mentor/mentee partnerships.
-Two partnerships will involve fully funded scholarships for mentees from a Landcare or Community group and an Aboriginal representative.
+Three partnerships will involve fully funded scholarships:

-Aboriginal Scholarship – a mentee scholarship for an Aboriginal person involved in the protection and management of Victoria’s waterways
+- Aboriginal Scholarships – two mentee scholarships for Aboriginal people involved in the protection and management of Victoria’s waterways.

 The Twinning Program is a collaboration between the Australian River Restoration Centre and Glenelg Hopkins CMA.
-We are delighted that in 2018 the Victorian Government is continuing to fund the Program through the $30 million Regional Riparian Action Plan, which is part of $222 million committed in Water for Victoria to improve the health of waterways and catchments across the State IN 2017, 2018, 2019 and 2020.
+We are delighted that the Victorian Government has funded the Program through the $30 million Regional Riparian Action Plan, which is part of $222 million committed in Water for Victoria to improve the health of waterways and catchments across the State IN 2017, 2018, 2019 and 2020.
 We are also so pleased that the River Basin Management Society funded a scholarship for 2017 and 2018.

 Throughout the nine-month program mentors will work with their mentees to further develop an existing or developed waterway management project of the mentee.
 In addition, all participants come together on three occasions throughout the Program for professional development workshops facilitated by Dr Siwan Lovett, Director of the Australian River Restoration Centre.
 The Twinning Program provides a fantastic opportunity to create new networks, enhance your waterway management project, share your wisdom, develop professionally and have some fun!

 For the mentoring program to work, there must be support and endorsement by the organisation’s management for those wanting to get involved.
-This includes an allocation of time for the mentoring project within a mentee or mentor’s work program, as well as a guarantee that they can attend all three face-to-face workshop sessions.
-Mentoring needs to be viewed as a core tool to aid staff development and, as such, immensely valuable to both the individual and organisation.
+This includes an allocation of time for the mentoring project within a mentee or mentor’s work program Mentoring needs to be viewed as a core tool to aid staff development and, as such, immensely valuable to both the individual and organisation.

-Participant selection will be made by the Steering Committee in early-December and based on information provided in the mentor and mentee application forms.
-Selection will be based primarily on the Steering Committee’s expertise and perception of the potential benefit to Victorian river health projects that can be achieved through the personal and professional capacity developed through the mentoring partnership.
+Participant selection is made by the Steering Committee and is based on the potential benefit to Victorian river health projects that can be achieved through the personal and professional capacity developed through the mentoring partnership.
 Priority will be given to projects implementing the Victorian Regional Riparian Action Plan and the Water for Victoria Plan.

 While open to both public and private sector professionals, where possible a representative of a Catchment Management Authority, DEWLP, Arthur Rylah Institute or Melbourne Water will be involved in each twinning partnership.
 Mentors may be selected from interstate if their expertise will have significant benefit to Victorian waterways.